Skip to content

 Create Doris Cluster

-Access URL: http://doris-fe-01:8004
+Access address: http://doris-fe-01:8004

-Create Doris Manager Admin Account Service Configuration
+Create Doris Manager Administrator Account Service Configuration

-• Disable monitoring alert service
+• Disable monitoring alert services

 • Doris local installation package path: /data1/doris/manager/downloads/doris